guan27/hw3-babythread/README.md

 - TA's `threefunctions.c` is pre-compiled as `threefunctions.o` in this repository, use it well. **BUT**, this **DOESN'T** imply that you will get full credit of 0.
 1. 2. if your code works fine with TA's `threefunctions.o`. (why?)

 ## 8. testdata.txt
-Each line in `testdata.txt` is a command line input in the form states in **6.
+Each line in `testdata.txt` is a command line input in the form stated in **6.
 Execution**.
-FYI there will be no private dataset in this homework, so all your grading will be based on `testdata.txt`.
+FYI there will be no private dataset in this homework, so all your gradings will be based on `testdata.txt`.

 ## 9. Submission
 Your assignment should be submitted to github before deadline.
-The submisstion should at least include three files:
+The submission should include three files:
 0. `threadutils.h`
 1. `scheduler.c`
 2. `threefunctions.c`
-Your repository may contain other files, but TA will **ONLY** score your homework based on three files mentioned above, please make sure that you correctly named your code.
+Your repository may contain other files, but TA will **ONLY** score your homework based on three files mentioned above, please make sure that you named your files correctly.

 ## 10. Reminder
 0. Plagiarism is **STRICTLY** prohibited.